Belle Reynolds

-Belle Reynolds (née Arabella Loomis Macomber; October 20, 1840 – July 28, 1937) was an American Civil War nurse, physician, and woman's club leader.
+Arabella Loomis Macomber Reynolds ('; October 20, 1840 – July 28, 1937), better known as Belle Reynolds, was an American Civil War nurse, physician, and woman's club leader.

 Reynolds joined her husband Lieutenant William S. Reynolds who was enlisted with the Seventeenth Illinois Volunteer Regiment and traveled with him to battle during the American Civil War.
 She became a heroine because of her involvement in the Battle of Shiloh, where Belle helped the wounded soldiers.

 Early life and family

 Belle Macomber was born in Shelburne Falls, Massachusetts.
 Thence, her family removed to Iowa, where the young girl had many pioneer experiences.
 Returning East to complete her education, she afterward became a school teacher in the then wilderness of Cass County, Iowa.
 Marrying, in 1860, Mr. Reynolds of Illinois, she removed to Peoria, where on the anniversary of her wedding she heard the news of the firing upon Fort Sumter.

 Civil War service

 A few months later, she was with her husband, following the fortunes of war, in the Seventeenth Illinois.
 Reynolds was eighteen years old at the time.
 She arrived at the camp on August 11, 1861, and after three days of convincing the regiment's colonel, headed to the front with them.

 From that time until the close of the war, she experienced the genuine hardships of a soldier's life — sleeping upon the ground, sometimes with the luxury of a blanket, grateful when hardtack was obtainable, going sometimes for a week at a time without a night's sleep while she nursed the sick, attended the wounded, comforted the dying.
 Reynolds moved with the regiment, sometimes marching beside the troops.
 With the regiment, she traveled to the Mississippi River with General Grant's campaigns at Fort Henry and Fort Donelson.
 It was not alone for her courageous defense of a transport of wounded soldiers, but for devoted service upon all occasions, that she was singled out by Gov. Yates, who presented her with the title of Major.
 The commission bore the note, “Given to Mrs. Belle Reynolds for meritorious conduct in camp and on the bloody field of Shiloh, as daughter of the regiment, with the rank of Major."
 The governor afterward presented her with a beautiful horse.
 She entered Vicksburg with the victorious troops and remained with her regiment until it was mustered out in 1864.